Political Islam and Democracy in Central Asia The Islamic Revival Party of Tajikistan

 Political Islam and Democracy in Central Asia is a study of moderation of political Islam in Central Asia.
 It analyses the only Islamic political party that was ever allowed to participate in elections in Central Asia and contributes to the debate on the radicalization or moderation of Islamic political parties.

-A detailed analysis of moderate Islamism and its controversial challenges for the modern world, this book will be of interest to researchers in the fields of Political Science, electoral politics, Islamic studies and Area Studies, with particular reference to Central Asia.
+Providing a detailed analysis of moderate Islamism and its controversial challenges for the modern world, this book will be of interest to researchers in the fields of Political Science, electoral politics, Islamic studies, and Area Studies, with particular reference to Central Asia.

 1. Introduction; 2.
 Theoretical Framework: Islamism, Democracy, and Moderation; 3.
 Historical Background: Historical Development of Political Islam in Tajikistan; 4.
 Political Islam and Democracy: Tactical or Ideological Moderation of the IRPT?
 5. Democracy without Democrats: Challenges of the IRPT´s Ideological Moderation; 6.
 Moderation of Political Islam in Tajikistan with the focus on Inclusion- moderation hypothesis; 7.
 Conclusion: Main Findings of the Book; Index